imarenco/node-api/README.md

 To run without Docker the unique of you need to do is "node index. js", before of this you should set environment variables for config, port the app, url of MongoDb, etc. If you don't set all environment variables doesn't matter, because all have default values.

 ### How to use
-For use you must put a model file into the path "app/generator/models/yourfile.json", this file must be a structure like:
+To use you must put a model file into the path "app/generator/models/yourfile.json", this file must be a structure like:
 ```sh

 {